Monthly Archives: March 2020

 Your home or office building is divided into different zones.
 Some of these may have more heating/cooling needs and others fewer.
 This zone breakdown will thus point you in the right direction for your ductless mini split.

 For example, if you only have one zone that needs heating or cooling, such as a small office, then a single-zone ductless mini split system is best for you.
 If you’ve identified several zones, then a multi-zone mini split would suit your needs best.
-T
+These

 With spring just about to officially begin, you’re starting to think of what’s to come.
 That is, the warm months ahead that are full of hot temperatures, high humidity, and sticky days and nights.
 If your current air conditioning unit is older or even on the fritz, now is a good time to plan for how you’ll keep your home cool all summer long.